owenCocjin/Indusiatus/README.md

 Determines the number of layers to write to file output.
 Only used with --output.
 Layer 0 is the entire frame, layer 1 is the whole frame minus the ETH header, layer 2 is the whole frame minus the packet header, etc...
+Essentially, what will be written is everything from layer `<layer>` on, inclusive.
 If a defined layer number is higher than the current frame's number of headers, a verbose error will be thrown and the frame will be ignored.

 - -o; --output=<file>;